1997 Thredbo landslide: Thursday, 31 July

 At 7:30 am, a forward medical command post was established, set up in a lodge located 50 m from the site of the disaster.

 Inspector Rory O'Driscoll of the NSW Police arrived at 8:15 am.
 At 10:00 am, geophysicists who had been flown to the area from Sydney declared that the site was safe enough to begin an excavation of the top layers.
 However, it was still very unstable with a now-exposed underground stream flowing through the debris at the rate of 6,120 litres per hour.
 At 10:30 am, a medical team inspected the disaster site.
 Many of the rescue workers themselves required treatment of minor injuries and the medical team realised they had to prepare to treat exhaustion and hypothermia among the workers.

 The first body was found at 4:20 pm and pulled out at 8:50 pm.
-At 6:30 pm, a second specialist medical team arrived from the Royal North Shore Hospital.
+At 6:30 pm, a second specialist medical team arrived from Royal North Shore Hospital.
 The State Emergency Service rotated amongst 1,350 rescue workers, with about 250 on the site at any one time.
-They worked in shifts of two hours, followed by four hours rest.
+They worked in shifts of two hours, followed by four hours' rest.

-As they worked attempts were made to reinforce the area to prevent further landslides.
+As they worked, attempts were made to reinforce the area to prevent further landslides.